zlobryak/Packages_and_cycles_Home_Work/README.md

-## THis is Packages and cycles homework for Netology
+## This is Packages and cycles homework for Netology